junxit/us-congress-bills-119/bill.md

 - **(16)** *Production equipment* The term “production equipment” means any component, subsystem, system, equipment, tooling, accessory, part, or assembly necessary for the manufacturing of a critical good.
 - **(17)** *Program* The term “program” means the critical supply chain resiliency and crisis response program established pursuant to section 103(a).
 - **(18)** *Relevant committees of Congress* The term “relevant committees of Congress” means the following:
-  - **(A)** The Committee on Commerce, Science, and Transportation and the Committee on Homeland Security and Governmental Affairs of the Senate.
+  - **(A)** The Committee on Commerce, Science, and Transportation, the Committee on Foreign Relations, and the Committee on Homeland Security and Governmental Affairs of the Senate.
-  - **(B)** The Committee on Energy and Commerce and the Committee on Homeland Security of the House of Representatives.
+  - **(B)** The Committee on Energy and Commerce, the Committee on Foreign Affairs, and the Committee on Homeland Security of the House of Representatives.
 - **(19)** *Resilient critical supply chain* The term “resilient critical supply chain” means a critical supply chain that—
   - **(A)** ensures that the United States can sustain critical industry, including emerging technologies, production, critical supply chains, services, and access to critical goods, production equipment, and manufacturing technology during a supply chain shock; and
   - **(B)** has key components of resilience that include—